Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to the restaurant’s website

-The last part of the trip ended in the Southwest of Turkey (we traveled along the coast from North to South) with the Muğla province.
-The latter is famous for its picturesque seaside resorts, such as Bodrum, Marmaris, and Fethiye, which attract millions of visitors every year in search of relaxation, sun, and entertainment.
+The last part of the trip ended in the South-West of Turkey (we traveled along the coast from North to South) with the province of Muğla.
+The latter is famous for its picturesque seaside resorts, such as Bodrum, Marmaris, and Fethiye, which attract millions of visitors each year in search of relaxation, sun, and entertainment.

-Muğla is also home to several archaeological and historical sites that I didn’t have time to discover.
-Among the most famous are the ancient city of Caunos, which offers ruins of a theater, an acropolis, and rock tombs, as well as the city of Dalyan, known for its Lycian tombs carved into the cliff.
-Another unmissable site is the ancient city of Knidos, located on the Datça peninsula.
+Muğla is also home to several archaeological and historical sites that I didn’t have time to explore.
+Among the most famous are the ancient city of Caunos, which offers remnants of a theater, an acropolis, and rock-cut tombs, as well as the town of Dalyan, known for its Lycian tombs carved into the cliff face.
+Another unmissable site is the ancient city of Knidos, located on the Datça Peninsula.

 A CULINARY EXPERIENCE AT FOODRUM CULINARY PARK

-To discover local cuisine, there’s nothing better than a short cooking class accompanied by a tasting of traditional dishes well-executed by the multi-talented chef, Pelin Dumanlı.
-Besides her innate sense of sharing that makes the meeting absolutely fascinating, one takes equal pleasure in tasting her dishes.
-The place offers educational programs, catering services, and gastronomic events.
+To discover the local cuisine, nothing beats a small cooking class accompanied by a tasting of traditional dishes expertly prepared by the multi-talented chef, Pelin Dumanlı.
+Beyond her innate sense of sharing that makes the meeting absolutely fascinating, it’s just as much of a pleasure to taste her dishes.
+The venue offers educational programs, catering services, and gastronomic events.

-Entrance of Foodrum culinary park in Urla at night, Anatolia, Turkey.
+Entrance to the Foodrum culinary park in Urla at night, Anatolia, Turkey.

 Foodrum Culinary Park